RED BARN’S BIG NIGHT OUT PROGRAM FOR THE 2024 – 2025 SEASON IS NOW IN ITS Fourth YEAR

 How It Works

-Red Barn produces Gift Certificate, each with two free tickets, and divides them up between the organizations.
-Each gift certificate has a unique Discount Code.
-This allows the recipients the ability to go online and purchase their tickets ony any night to any of the shows without having to call the Box Office or to be identified in any way.
-This way the participants can blend in with everyone else and be part of the community.
+Red Barn produces Gift Certificate, each with two free tickets, and provides them to the organization(s).
+Each gift certificate has a unique Offer Code.
+This allows the recipients the ability to go online and purchase their tickets on any night to any of the shows without having to call the Box Office or to be identified in any way, allowing the participants to blend in with everyone else and be part of the community.

 Said our friends at A.H.
 Monroe of the program: